 With honey processing, much in the way of fruit mucilage is left intact, often resulting in wilder fruit notes in the cup.
 This isn't the case with this Maracaturra lot, which maintains a rather cleanly fruited, syrupy sweet profile that makes for a nice brewed coffee.
-The dry aromatics have a dried apricot note that plays off a base of raw almond and brown sugar.
+The dry aromatics have a slight floral note that plays off a base of raw almond and brown sugar.
 A slight green herb smell is found in dark roasts that smells fresh and sweet.
-Strong fruit and some savory sweetness comes up off the steaming wet grounds and the break shows slight florals, tamarind, and raisin.
-The cup is sweet, and with big body.
-This coffee has a nice flavor of peach tea, and tamarindo drink.
-As the coffee cools, a floral quality emerges that is like wild honey, and there's a nice accompaniment of citrus pulp and skin.
-Full City roasts are pectin sweet, with concord grape and blueberry, along with a note of nutmeg.
-A great highlight coffee and is fairly versatile in the roaster.
+Dark caramel infuses the steam coming off the wet grounds and the break smells like toffee nuts and dark honey.
+The cup is sweet, and with body.
+This coffee has lots of chocolate - it's rather "fudgey" really - which is up front at hot temperatures.
+As the coffee cools, a fruit quality of slab apricot comes out, and is both syrupy and juicy.
+There's a lemongrass tea note that plays off a mineral-like acidity.
+This is a refreshing quality and makes for an effervescent mouthfeel.
+Due to bean size, I don't know that I'd recommend this as a SO espresso, but we have used this varietal as a delicious component in espresso blends.